Photos by NASA

 A question about information, fields, and the limits of current physical interpretation.

-Nikola Tesla expressed philosophical disagreements with aspects of early 20th-century theoretical physics, including prevailing interpretations of space, time, and electromagnetism.
+Tesla expressed philosophical disagreements with aspects of early 20th-century theoretical physics, including prevailing interpretations of space, time, and electromagnetism.
 These historical debates underscore the evolving nature of physical theory rather than serving as evidence for or against specific mechanisms.

-Human well-being must always come before profit.
+The wellbeing of an individual must always come before A profit.

 FAQS